tcet-opensource/documentation/docs/resources/workflows/external-workflow/external-workflow.md

 ```

 ### Keeping your repository and local up-to-date
-- While you are working on your project, several versions of code are scattered within the main repository in the Organizatione.
+- While you are working on your project, several versions of code are scattered within the main repository in the Organization.
 You need to make sure that you always have the updated code before pushing to GitHub to avoid **merge conflicts**.
 - Before starting to work on your code, you must ensure that your repository is up-to-date with the main repository.

 :::info